marekr/siggy-user-guide/docs/management/billing-payment.md

 Because payments are on an automated system, they are only processed every hour.
 Due to API caches it will normally take up to 2 hours but can be longer if the API system is down.
 If payment does not show up after 24 hours please get in touch for help [[support|support]]
   - Do I have to use the reason code?
 Yes, the reason code is absolutely required.
 Invalid reason codes will not get credits applied.
+  - Help!
+I forgot the reason code.
+Send an EVE mail per  [[support|contact]] instructions with the transaction time from your wallet and the reason code you forgot.
   - Can I get a refund?
 Sure, just get in touch via details provided on the [[support]] page.